How to Access Emergency Food Assistance During COVID-19 Mitigation

 Who is eligible to get food from a food bank or food pantry?

-If you are out of work without pay, you are eligible to receive food sourced from the state and federal government from a food bank or food pantry in Pennsylvania.
-This includes service workers who are unable to get shifts or hourly wage employees of non-essential businesses that have voluntarily closed due to COVID-19 mitigation.
-You will be asked to verbally complete a Self-Declaration of Need form, as signatures have been temporarily waived due to COVID-19.
-(Forms are also available in Spanish and Russian.)
-You will be asked to provide your household size and weekly income level as of the day you apply.
+If you are out of work without pay or have seen your hours or pay significantly reduced, you are eligible to receive food sourced from the state and federal government from a food bank or food pantry in Pennsylvania.
+This includes service workers who are unable to get shifts or hourly wage employees of non-essential businesses that are closed due to COVID-19 mitigation.

 Will food banks be open?